detecttechnologies/gitops-agent/README.md

 ## Contributing

 This project is an initial PoC, and contributions are more than welcome!
-The design of the API on this project is inspired by <https://github.com/kitplummer/goa>.